Duplica-cloud/Duplica/README.md

 <h3 align="middle">FAQ</h4>
 <h4 align="middle">What is Duplica?</h4>
 <div>
-    Duplica is an iPhone and iPad app that allow to mirror and share your device's screen (and audio) to a guest in an easy and fast way.
+    Duplica is an iOS app (iPhone and iPad) that allow to mirror and share your device's screen (and audio) to a guest in an easy and fast way.
 </div>
 <h4 align="middle">How does Duplica work?</h4>
 <div>